What is penalty APR and how do you avoid it?

 The penalty APR is usually a predetermined rate you can find in a card’s terms and conditions.
 Factors like your credit card balance and your credit score don’t typically determine the penalty APR.

 Keep in mind that even if you avoid the penalty rate, late payments can still cost you in other ways.
-Unless you’re in the midst of a promotional 0 percent APR period, you’ll pay interest on your outstanding balance.
+Unless you’re in the midst of a promotional 0 percent APR period, you’ll pay interest on any outstanding balance.
 If you are taking advantage of a 0 percent period when you miss a payment or otherwise trigger a penalty APR, the card issuer could revoke that promotional rate.

 You may also be on the hook for late payment or other fees.